radixdlt/radixdlt-scrypto/radix-engine/book/src/native/auth/README.md

-# Access Control
+# Auth

-Unlike the majority of blockchains which rely on a caller identifier for access control, the Access Control system uses a more distributed "Proof" system.
+Unlike the majority of blockchains which rely on a caller identifier for access control, the Auth system uses a more distributed "Proof" system.
 Before accessing a protected method a caller must provide specific "Proofs" of resources they have access to.
 These proofs must then match the required proofs defined by protected method or function of the callee.